rakki194/xavier/docs/ao.md

 2. **FP8 Support (`torchao.float8` and `torchao.dtypes`):**
     * `torchao` provides extensive support for FP8 (E4M3 and E5M2) data types.
     * **Scaling:** Dynamic scaling is a core part of its FP8 implementation.
-Scales are typically derived from the `amax` (absolute maximum) of the tensor, similar to the "owlscale" method in `xavier.py`.
+Scales are typically derived from the `amax` (absolute maximum) of the tensor, similar to the "comfyscale" method in `xavier.py`.
         * `torchao.float8.float8_utils.tensor_to_scale(...)`: Computes scaling factor.
         * `torchao.float8.float8_scaling_utils.hp_tensor_to_float8_dynamic(...)`: Converts a high-precision tensor to a `Float8Tensor` with dynamic scaling.
     * **Quantization Primitives:**